datacamp-content-public/Customer-Segmentation-in-Python/chapter5.md

 ---
-title       : Customer Segmentation with K-means clustering description : Insert the chapter description here
+title       : Customer Segmentation with K-means clustering description : Use RFM data to build customer segments based on their recency, frequency, and monetary value

 ---
 ## Capstone Exercise